BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 All of these examples used perfect squares for the size of A (√16 = 4), but what if A has... <i>17</i> items?
 Not a problem – just have the <i>first</i> A block be unevenly sized, and don't roll it through the B blocks with the rest of the A blocks.
 Once you drop the first evenly sized A block behind and rotate it into the B block, that uneven A block should be merged with the B values that follow it.

+Since this unevenly sized A block won't be rolled along with the rest of the A blocks, you do not need to "tag" it with a unique value from the buffer.

 ============================
 <b>And what about that last unevenly sized B block?</b>

-If you get to that point and there are still A blocks left, you'll have to <i>rotate</i> the remaining A blocks with that uneven-sized B block, rather than <i>block swap</i>.
+If you get to that point and there are still A blocks left, you'll have to <i>rotate</i> the remaining A blocks with that uneven-sized B block, rather than <i>block swap</i>, so that the unevenly sized B block appears before those A blocks in the array.
 You'll still need to check every remaining A block to see if it needs to be rotated back into that B block, exactly the same as before.

 ============================
 <b>Aren't there still n^2 operations being used?</b>